7075 Aluminum VS Steel:Which is Better

 Weldability

-Weldability of AA 7075 is not too good as compared to other grades of its family.
+7075 aluminum weldability is not too good as compared to other grades of its family.
 Usually, it is welded in O-condition because it will lose its strength in the weld region when welded in aged condition.
 Usually welding rods having low copper content are preferred for its welding.
 On the other hand, steels having less percentage of carbon have far better weldability than AA 7075, while steels having high strength and higher percentage of carbon have inferior weldability than AA 7075.

 Machinability